Oduig/effective-ci-with-microservices/readme.md

 ### Repository structure

 A popular practice for microservices is that each service should be individually developed, built and deployed.
-For many that means each microservice should live in its own repository, which integrates neatly with CI tools like GitLab, BitBucket and Travis.
+[1] For many that means each microservice should live in its own repository, which integrates neatly with CI tools like GitLab, BitBucket and Travis.
 However, this is where we encounter a dilemma when we work on vertical features.

 - Each feature requires a branch for each affected repo.
 All these branches need to be kept in sync, and existing tools to manage multiple repos are complex and scarce.
 - Developers have to send out multiple merge requests for a single feature.
 Merges are not atomic: sometimes one merge might succeed while the other runs into a conflict.
 - Most code reviewing tools do not support diffs across multiple repositories.

 There are two solutions to this dilemma, both involving a single repository.
 We can either combine our service builds and release them under a shared version, or customize our CI tools to build microservices individually.
+There is some prior work in this area.
+[2][3]

 ### Combined build